-Starting from some current road situation and some current location the driver will hopefully sense everything and will perform an analysis.
-The result will be some desired position of the car with respect to the road.
-After this, the driver will continue by giving a certain command to the actuators in order to steer the car into the desired position.
-In other words, the steering angle plays the role of the controlled variable, and the steering torque acts as input variable.
-Now, if the driver employs, say, a fictitious unit torque command to the steering wheel (cf. Figure 5), the system will respond similarly to a second order system (due to the damping $d_0$ and elasticity $\nu_0$ of the body parts).
-The strength of the muscles plays the role of the unknown amplification factor $K_D$ .
-The magnitude and variation of the uncertain parameters involved can be estimated via experimental studies.
+Starting from some current road situation and some current location the driver will sense hopefully everything and will perform an analysis.
+Result will be some desired position of the car with respect to the road.
+After this, the driver will continue with a certain command to the actuators in order to steer the car into the desired position.
+In other words, the steering angle plays the role of the control variable and the steering torque acts as input variable.
+Now, if the driver employs say a fictitious unit torque command to the steering wheel (c.f. figure 5), the system will respond similar to a second order system (due to the damping d_0 and elasticity ν_0 of the body parts) The strength of the mussels play the role of the unknown amplification factor K_D .
+Magnitude and variation of the involved uncertain parameters can be estimated via experimental studies.